caridy/locator-react/README.md

 This component is a result of a hack to try to integrate Facebook's [React][] framework with [Locator][] component from Yahoo! to compile [React][]'s templates into [YUI][] Modules that could be used on the server thru express and on the client thru [YAF][].

+The beaufy of this is that you can still maintain the separation between your markup and your code, and most important, you will NOT need to download the `transform` component into the client side since all markup pieces (in a form of templates) are accesible on-demand thru YUI Loader.

 _Note: This is not production ready by any means._

 [React]: https://github.com/facebook/react